chrisking/personalens/readme.md

 All of the data comes from the fine folks working on [movielens](https://movielens.org).

-Getting a local copy of the posters is a bit tricky, a large thank you to [@babu-thomas](https://github.com/babu-thomas) for his work on [this project](https://github.com/babu-thomas/movielens-posters) that allows you to scape all of the posters and cache them locally.
+Getting a local copy of the posters is a bit tricky, a large thank you to [@babu-thomas](https://github.com/babu-thomas) for his work on [this project](https://github.com/babu-thomas/movielens-posters) that allows you to scrape all of the posters and cache them locally.